kristinemlarson/gnssrefl/tests/use_cases/use_utqi.md

 <img src=utqi-quicklook.png width=600</>

 The main take home message: the *a priori* reflector height is a bit more than 6 meters.
-You can use that value within the reflection zone app.
+You can use that value within the reflection zone app if you want to look at the reflection zones again.

 ### Make SNR files for multiple years